Breed Tips

 Great Britain

-About King Charles Spaniel.
-These fur balls are one of the cutest and most expensive dogs with the average price ranging from $3000-$5000 with another $1000-$1500 in vet lifetime costs.
-They are equipped with the ability to sense what humans need be it a snuggle session to soothe anxiety or a cheerful distraction with their playfulness after a hard day.
+King Charles Spaniels are among the cutest and most expensive dogs, with an average purchase price ranging from $3,000 to $5,000.
+They are equipped with the ability to sense what humans need, be it a snuggle session to soothe anxiety or a cheerful distraction with their playfulness after a hard day.

 7. Azawakh - $8,500